BorisDog/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-logging-and-monitoring.rst

    * - message
      - String
-     - "Stopping topology monitoring"
+     - "Stopped topology monitoring"

 The unstructured form SHOULD be as follows, using the values defined in the structured format above to fill in placeholders as appropriate:

-  Stopping monitoring for topology with ID {{topologyId}}
+  Stopped monitoring for topology with ID {{topologyId}}

 "Starting Server Monitoring" Log Message
 ----------------------------------------